BenjaminSmall94/reading-notes/Code201/Class-08.md

 ### Chapter 15: Layout

 This is a repeat chapter from Class 4 refer to [Class 4](Class-04.md) for a more detailed look at Chapter 15

+## Things I want to know more about

+I really am just looking forward to getting more practice with CSS.
+I know I don't have to be a designer and it's not 100% up my wheel house, but have a visual eye for what looks pretty is valuable too and I have enjoyed working on that even though it's traditionally not my strong suit.